Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System.md

         ncn-m001# cray capmc get_xname_status create --xnames x1005c3s0
         ```

-    - If the redfish endpoint is in `HTTPSsGetFailed`:
+    - If the redfish endpoint is in `HTTPsGetFailed`:

         Verify the Node BMC is pingable:
         ```bash